forksbot/aioli/docs/index.rst

 Furthermore, it makes use of asyncio, is lightweight, and provides high performance and concurrency–especially for IO-bound workloads.

-Note that Aioli only works only with modern versions of Python (3.6+) and is *Event loop driven*, i.e. code must be `asynchronous <https://docs.python.org/3/library/asyncio.html>`_.
+Note that Aioli only works with modern versions of Python (3.6+) and is *Event loop driven*, i.e. code must be `asynchronous <https://docs.python.org/3/library/asyncio.html>`_.

 Not in the mood for reading docs?
 Check out `The Guestbook Repository <https://github.com/aioli-framework/aioli-guestbook-example>`_ for a comprehensive RESTful HTTP example.